SYP-AHIF-2023-24-25/SolarDoc/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Please read through the given
+Please read through the given points and fill them out as appropriate for your changes.

 Comments are marked by arrows, like in lines 1 and 5.
 They will not be visible in the final pull request!
 -->